Trina0224/WalkingWithGod/README.md

 5. No matter which version BIBLE user select.
 We still need to extract from BBE. ok.
 6. Using BBE to create dictionary for background. ok.
 7. CopyRight Page.  (ok, can be better)
-8. Clean non-necessary console.log(). ok.
-(Can do it again later)
-9. no verse returned processing. ok.  ??
 10. book name in different language. ok.
-11. Default generate random verses.
 12. Default book, language value. ok.
 13. Constraint chapter number ok.
 14. Constraint verse number. ok.
-15. Fix no select but just search issue.
+15. Fix no select but just search issue.  ok. fixed by add "if(typeof state.selectedBook === 'undefined')"
-16. Bug, click hide/unhide and cause background change.
-17. Click on verses and can change display location on the screen.
-18. Can Also change shading location on the background.
-19.

 MEMO: work on this link:
 https://codesandbox.io/s/jrze53pqr?file=/index.js:1092-1102